Understanding Charity Metrics

 Giving Guide utilises this information to provide donors a broad overview of the charity and presents the information in an alternate way.
 Charity reporting is complex and currently no common baseline exists for which to compare one charity to another.
 As two similar charities aiding the same beneficiary may go about their mission in different ways.

-To start, let’s review the information, metrics and statistics provided by Giving Guide for each charity.
+To start, let’s review the information and metrics provided by Giving Guide for each charity.

 The first half of the Key Information listed for charities on Giving Guide includes: